 If you want a more intimate experience, a private Uffizi tour is the best way to visit the Uffizi.
-It will just feel like a knowledgeable friend is showing you around town.
-You’ll be able to ask endless questions and by the end of the tour, you’ll feel like a Renaissance expert!
+It will just feel like a knowledgeable friend showing you around town.
+You can ask endless questions and by the end of the tour, you’ll feel like a Renaissance expert.

 - Wear comfortable shoes.
-You will most likely spent 3-4 hours walking around the museum, depending on how much you you want to see!
+You will most likely spend three to four hours walking around the museum, depending on how much you want to see.

 - Umbrellas, big bags and backpacks must be left in the Cloakroom.
 This service is free.

-- Take a rest and have a drink at the Uffizi terrace caffeteria, the panoramic views are spectacular!
+- Take a rest and have a drink at the Uffizi terrace cafeteria – the panoramic views are spectacular.

-- Photography with flash and selfie-sticks are prohibited!
-Make sure your camera and phone are charged, you wouldn’t want to run out of battery!
+- Photography with flash and selfie-sticks is prohibited!
+Make sure your camera and phone is charged, you wouldn’t want to run out of battery.